Bachelor of Science in Nursing

 All programs for the Bachelor of Science in Nursing degree have a five-year time limit for completion of all degree requirements except for the RN to MS Nursing Program which has a five-year time limit to complete the BSN degree and an additional five-year time limit to complete the MS in Nursing degree.
 This time limit is computed from the time of matriculation.
 If a student wishes to complete the degree after the time limit has expired, readmission to the program may be required.

-Traditional, Accelerated, CHOICE, and RN-BSN Program Progression
+Traditional, Accelerated, and CHOICE Program Progression

 In order for progression through the Undergraduate Nursing Programs to occur, students must, in the judgment of the faculty, demonstrate the following: